 Play Date or Preschool Coops

 Plan regular play-dates with some other moms and incorporate themes into the play-date.
 Each mom can take turns leading the activities.
-For a more organized experience you and other families can plan weekly scheduled gatherings with lesson plans like this one here.
+For a more organized experience, you and other families can plan weekly scheduled gatherings with lesson plans like this one using ideas from the links above.

 Free “Preschool” Programs

-Our community had once a week “play and learn” sessions for kids ages 1-5 and their care givers through the United Way.
+Our community had once a week “play and learn” sessions for kids ages 1-5 and their caregivers through the United Way.
 The session was set up like a pre-school with 2 teachers, circle time, free play, story, music, and craft.
-Check with your local United Way or community center to see if something like this is offered in your area.
+Check with your local United Way by dialing 2-1-1 or see if your local school district offers something in your area.

 Library Story Time is free, educational, social, and fun.
 This was a regular activity scheduled into our week and my kids loved it.
-They got to sit in a circle time type setting, listen to books, dance to music, be around kids their own age and sometimes complete a craft activity.
-The lesson planning is done for you, all you have to do is show-up.
+They got to sit in a circle time setting, listen to books, dance to music, be around kids their own age and sometimes complete a craft activity.
+The lesson planning is done for you, all you have to do is show up.

 These are just some ideas I did over the years with my kiddos.
 I tried to keep it fun and interesting by putting an emphasis on play.
 If you have temper tantrums, Pinterest fails, or just not up to the challenge on a particular day that’s okay!
-Ask a preschool teacher and they deal with those issues too.
-You are your child’s best teacher and can take advantage of the time you have with your wee one’s!
+Ask a preschool teacher, they deal with those issues too.
+You are your child’s best teacher and your youngster can have great preschool experiences at home with these ideas.